12 Modern Dating Terms You Need to Know – But Don’t Need to Experience

 The responses to your texts decrease in frequency over time until one day you don’t hear from them anymore.
 Goodbye and good riddance – we single parents don’t have time for that kind of messing around!

-Hopefully this quick round up of dating behaviours was useful and you’ll manage to avoid most of these dating misdemeanours.
+Hopefully this quick roundup of dating behaviours was useful and you’ll manage to avoid most of these dating misdemeanours.
 And if you’re looking for more connection and less drama, make sure you’re signed up to Frolo Dating – a respectful dating zone just for single parents.

 To find out more, head over to our blog post ‘Everything You Need to Know about Frolo Dating’